Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Do Network Switches Require Power?

-Network switches do need power to function, but there are alternatives to the usual DC power that most would typically use.
+Network switches do need power to function, but there are alternatives to the usual AC power that most would typically use.

 If you have an unmanaged switch, this is literally all you need to do to set it up.
 Give it power and then start plugging your devices into it using Ethernet cable.

 Even with a managed switch that may require some additional setup, once you have given it power you can turn it on and begin the setup process.

 The problem comes when you don’t have any power outlets near where you are planning on positioning your switch.

 Most people don’t have enough power outlets as it is, let alone having them exactly where you need them.